chenshihfang/GOT/README.md

 The core of this work is **cross-modality online model editing**.
 This mechanism performs online constrained model updates to incorporate geometric information adaptively while preserving semantic discrimination for online adaptation under streaming 2D inputs.
 This paradigm is **generalizable across diverse scenarios and environments** 🌐.
 We hope these advances chart a path toward reliability, safety, and social responsibility in vision systems.

-### Raw Results
+### Raw Results and Models

-The raw results are available for download [here](https://drive.google.com/drive/folders/1ChfM4sl3ERkfy6POB_0PaVc4zUrlqkP8?usp=sharing)
+The raw results and models are available for download [here](https://drive.google.com/drive/folders/1ChfM4sl3ERkfy6POB_0PaVc4zUrlqkP8?usp=sharing)

 | Dataset | Model         |  NPr  |  Suc   |   Pr     | OP50  | OP75  |
 |---------|---------------|:-----:|:-----:|:---------:|:-----:|:-----:|